 • erroneous pointer manipulation and dereferencing (null, uninitialized, and dangling pointers)

 • data races (read/write or write/write concurrent accesses by two threads to the same memory location without proper mutex locking)

 • invalid calls to operating system services (e.g. OSEK-calls to TerminateTask() on a task with unreleased resources)

 • violations of optional user-defined assertions to prove additional runtime properties

 Astrée comes with a configurable module for taint analysis that allows to reproduce the impact of erroneous or manipulated input values.
 Astrée includes RuleChecker to report violations of coding rules and to compute code metric thresholds (MISRA C:2004, MISRA C:2012, HIS metrics, …).

 Safety-critical software has to be developed according to coding guidelines to ensure high-quality code, and to reduce the risk of programming errors and security vulnerabilities.

 RuleChecker is a static analyzer designed to check coding guidelines and compute code metrics for safety-critical C programs.
-RuleChecker is fast and easy to use.
+RuleChecker is fast, easy to use, and can be executed automatically, e.g., within systems for continuous integration.
 Multiple result views and graphical visualizations enable an efficient result exploration.

 - MISRA C:2004